-As of March 31, 2020, we had no cash and working capital deficit of approximately \$648,000.
+As of June 30, 2020, we had approximately \$2.2 million in cash and working capital of approximately \$2.2 million.

-Our liquidity needs up to March 31, 2020 have been satisfied through a \$25,000 contribution from our Sponsor in exchange for the issuance of the Founder Shares to our Sponsor and the advancement of funds by our Sponsor of approximately \$146,000 under the Note to us to cover for offering costs in connection with the Initial Public Offering.
-Subsequent to March 31, 2020, we borrowed an additional amount of approximately \$17,000, for a total amount of approximately \$163,000 under the Note.
+Our liquidity needs to date have been satisfied through a \$25,000 contribution from our Sponsor in exchange for the issuance of the Founder Shares to our Sponsor, the advancement of funds by our Sponsor of approximately \$163,000 under the Note to us to cover for offering costs in connection with the Initial Public Offering, and the proceeds from the consummation of the Private Placement not held in the Trust Account.
 We fully repaid the Note on May 8, 2020.
-Subsequent to the consummation of the Initial Public Offering and the Private Placement Warrants, our liquidity has been satisfied through the proceeds from the consummation of the Private Placement not held in the Trust Account of approximately \$3.1 million.
 In addition, in order to finance transaction costs in connection with a Business Combination, our Sponsor or an affiliate of our Sponsor, or certain of our officers and directors may, but are not obligated to, provide the Company Working Capital Loans.
-As of March 31, 2020, there were no amounts outstanding under any Working Capital Loans.
+As of June 30, 2020, there were no amounts outstanding under any Working Capital Loans.

-Based on the foregoing, management believes that we will have sufficient working capital and borrowing capacity from our Sponsor or an affiliate of our Sponsor, or certain of our officers and directors to meet our needs through the earlier of the consummation of a Business Combination or one year from this filing.
+Based on the foregoing, our management believes that we will have sufficient working capital and borrowing capacity from our Sponsor or an affiliate of our Sponsor, or certain of our officers and directors to meet our needs through the earlier of the consummation of a Business Combination or one year from this filing.
 Over this time period, we will be using these funds for paying existing accounts payable, identifying and evaluating prospective initial Business Combination candidates, performing due diligence on prospective target businesses, paying for travel expenditures, selecting the target business to merge with or acquire, and structuring, negotiating and consummating the Business Combination.